SnijderC/markdown-cv-modern/src/index.md

 perhaps in a fast moving environment such as in a startup.

-I see myself as a creative person, both in the sense of finding elegant solutions for problems as well as enjoying creating something from scratch.
+I see myself as a creative person, both in the sense of finding elegant solutions for problems, as well as enjoying creating something from scratch.
 I enjoy the process of laying out the strategy, planning and executing a project.

 I live for creation, when I am not at my keyboard, you'll find me building something physical, with tools in hand.
-But don't worry I also take my responsibilty maintaining your existing (legacy) projects, with almost the same enthusiasm.
+But don't worry I also take my responsibilty maintaining your existing - (legacy) projects, with almost the same enthusiasm.

 ---